mcshoggoth/writing/bones_of_place.md

 This feeling, I craved it.
 It was so hard to grab hold of.
 It's the feeling of the world when it is empty.
 Halloween when you are alone.
 Christmas on your own, Thanksgiving, times of gathering where you have no one to gather with.
 It is dissapointing, in such times, to actually meet another person.

-I returned, soaked, to my brick building, past the empty rooms.
+(1) I returned, soaked, to my brick building, past the empty rooms.
+}

+{
+### Part C

+Now we shuffle. ***Make a mess***

+What happens when the tenses mix?
+What if the whole MESS shifts into complete past or complete present?
+Place can only and ever reflect TIME!
+What do you make of time?
+What does it say to you about your sense of place, of WHERE?
+Answering this question requires a lifetime of dedicated creative exploration, and even then...

+Last line of part b, first line of part a, second to last line of part b, second line of part a, etc.

+}